ARM-software/CMSIS-TFM/README.md

 # CMSIS-TFM

-This GitHub repository contains a fork of https://git.trustedfirmware.org/trusted-firmware-m.git and adds the infra-structure to frame is as CMSIS-Pack.
+This GitHub repository contains a mirror of https://git.trustedfirmware.org/trusted-firmware-m.git and adds the infrastructure to wrap it as a [CMSIS-Pack](https://arm-software.github.io/CMSIS_5/Pack/html/index.html).

+The development for TrustedFirmware-M is done on the upstream repository.
+This downstream project adds patches, additions and example projects to use TF-M in a CMSIS-Pack enabled build system.

 ### Issues and Labels